-This bill would, only until January 1, 2022, require the Board of State and Community Corrections to establish a pilot project in each of up to 4 counties, including the Counties of Sacramento, San Diego, and Santa Clara.
-The bill would authorize each participating county-that elects to participate in the pilot project to determine whether that county's probation department or child welfare agency, or both, would participate in create and operate a program funded by the pilot project.
-The bill would require the department or agency, or both, selected by each county to participate in the pilot project to create a program funded by the pilot project to provide services to youth within that county's jurisdiction that addresses the need for services relating to the commercial sexual exploitation of youth.
+This bill would, only until January 1, 2022, require the Board of State and Community Corrections to establish a pilot project in each of the Counties of Sacramento, San Diego, and Santa Clara, in which, if the county elects to participate in the pilot project, the chief probation officer of the county would be required Santa Clara.
+The bill would authorize each county that elects to participate in the pilot project to determine whether that county's probation department or child welfare agency, or both, would participate in the pilot project.
+The bill would require the department or agency, or both, selected by each county to participate in the pilot project to create a program to provide services to youth within his or her that county's jurisdiction that address addresses the need for services relating to the commercial sexual exploitation of youth.
 The bill would state that the purpose of the pilot project is to test a service model that would produce improved outcomes for youth victims of human trafficking.
-The bill would also require a county that establishes a pilot elects to participate in the pilot project and establishes a program pursuant to these provisions to conduct at least one evaluation of the program's impact and effectiveness and to submit that evaluation to the board.
-The bill would provide that the pilot-projects project established pursuant to these provisions would be funded contingent upon an appropriation in the annual Budget Act.
+The bill would authorize the participating county to determine whether the probation department, the county child welfare agency, or both the probation department and the county child welfare agency would participate in the pilot project.
+The bill would also require a county that establishes a pilot program pursuant to these provisions to conduct at least one evaluation of the program's impact and effectiveness and to submit that evaluation to the board.
+The bill would provide that the pilot projects established pursuant to these provisions would be funded contingent upon an appropriation in the annual Budget Act.
 The bill would provide that funds appropriated for these purposes shall be administered by the Board of State and Community Corrections.